Alia5/FSE/README.md

 FSE is a (work in progress)  2D-Toolkit built on top of SFML and Box2D which could be used for Games and alike

 FSE is mainly created as a side project out of personal interest.
+Is probably not very good and you probably shouldn't use it :P

 *Work in Progress*